Approved Date – 02/22/2021

 4.2.3.
 Authorized third-party users must be required to authenticate before being allowed to access restricted information.

-Exceptions to this Policy must be requested in writing to the Agency’s CIO and the request will be escalated to the OCTO Chief Information Security Officer (“CISO”).
+Exceptions to this policy shall be requested in writing to the Agency’s CIO and the request will be escalated to the OCTO Chief Information Security Officer (“CISO”) for approval.

 The definition of the terms used in this document can be found in the Policy Definitions website.